VerdigrisTech/datastructs-algorithms-interview-problems/README.md

 # Query Batching

-At Verdigris, we have database that stores data about our customers' electrical circuits.
+At Verdigris, we have a database that stores data about our customers' electrical circuits.

 ## Problem